sn8k/Jupiter-project/docs/user_guide.md

 - **Meeting**: Enable/Disable and set Device Key.
 - **Theme & Language**: Customize the UI appearance.
 - **Update**: Trigger a self-update from a ZIP file or Git URL.

+#### History
+The **History** view lists every stored snapshot (newest first) with their labels, timestamps, file counts, and size deltas.
+Select any two snapshots to render a diff showing:
+- Files added/removed/modified with size/function deltas.
+- Aggregate metrics delta (file count, project size, total/potentially unused functions).
+- Function-level additions/removals grouped by file.

+Snapshots are refreshed automatically after each scan (CLI, API, or GUI) and when other users trigger scans via WebSockets.

 ## CLI Commands (Advanced)